 If so, awesome!
 Because this is gonna be hard and I need a buddy.

 Luckily, I have some skills and expertise that you might find useful for the journey.

 Well, since you (might’ve) asked, I’ll tell you.

-Let’s go ahead and get the stuffy, CV-style info out of the way: I have a BA in English and an MA in writing.
+First, I have a Bachelor’s in English and an Master’s in writing.

 I learned a lot of neat stuff during my academic journey.
 (And I paid a lot of money for said neat stuff, so I should keep it all to myself…

 …but I’d rather share it with you, for free, because it might help you become a better writer, and that’s important to me.)

 I’ve also struggled with three mental illnesses for most of my life.
 The good news is, I’m in recovery now.